andygock/Thermocouple/README.md

 * All voltage is measured in millivolts (mV)
 * All temperature measurements are in degrees Celcius

-Conversion formulae used are on [NIST coefficients](http://srdata.nist.gov/its90/main/)
+Conversion formulae used are taken from [NIST thermocouple tables and coefficients](http://srdata.nist.gov/its90/main/)

 No warranty given or implied whatsoever with this tool.
 Use at your own risk.